Stay in the Loop

 Flamboyance, funeral, and folklore

 A Flamboyance and a Funeral began the program with energetic movement and an impressive lift.
 Em Godfrey was mesmerizing as they articulated their body with liquid precision.
-Dancers maintained contact between their bodies during a sequence set to BJ Thomas’s song “Raindrops Keep Falling on My Head”.
+Dancers maintained contact between their bodies during a sequence set to BJ Thomas’s song “Raindrops Keep Falling on My Head.”
 At times, arm movements evoked breakdance.
 The work concluded with the funeral scene mentioned in its title, and dancers formed mourning pairs.
 They captured a vivid portrait of grief, yet this scene lacked a satisfying relationship with the other parts of the work.

-Dream of A… drew from Japanese folklore to take viewers upon a fantastic journey.
-This dance is part of a larger work based upon “The Dream of Akinosuke”, a story about a dream journey featuring real or imagined insects and symbolism about sleep, death, and the soul.
+Dream of A… drew from Japanese folklore to take viewers on a fantastic journey.
+This dance is part of a larger work based upon “The Dream of Akinosuke,” a story about a dream journey featuring real or imagined insects and symbolism about sleep, death, and the soul.
 Godfrey portrayed the lead role, a land-owning farmer whose world transforms around him during a nap under a tree.
 Other dancers manipulated Godfrey’s limbs and danced around in illuminated glasses, signifying Akinosuke’s unexpected entry into another realm.

 Dream of A… was difficult to follow from this point.
-Program notes about the folktale it is based on would have been helpful, because the complex plot likely is unfamiliar to most viewers.
+Program notes about the folktale it is based on would have been helpful because the complex plot likely is unfamiliar to most viewers.
 Nevertheless, there were some striking moments.
 Arielle Ridley was delightful as a kind of moon sprite that Akinosuke meets on his dream journey.
 Ridley and Godfrey shared a lovely duet.
-Varvara Busco, Mariko Hayashi, Jennifer Kane, Anya Kress, and Olivia Wood Ishiguro made unusual shapes as they danced with parasols, fans, and an illuminated rope.
+Varvara Busco, Mariko Hayashi, Jennifer Kane, Anya Kress, and Wood Ishiguro made unusual shapes as they danced with parasols, fans, and an illuminated rope.

 The sequence with the illuminated rope was difficult to see, though.
 Stage lights needed to be dim enough for the prop’s lights to be visible, but somehow everything was shadowed.
 This wasn’t the only time light cues seemed off in Two Worlds.
 At one point, a spotlight seemed late to find a dancer on the edge of the stage, and then it only captured half of her.
 At intermission, the audience sat in darkness for several confusing minutes before the house lights turned on.